Argent77/A7-GolemConstruction/A7!GolemConstruction/readme/readme.txt

 "setup-A7!GolemConstruction" (on Mac OS X).
 Follow the instructions and you are ready to start.
 It is strongly recommend to install the mod before starting the "Siege of Dragonspear" campaign (BG:EE), or starting a new game (BG2:EE).

+Important: The game must be patched to v2.0 or higher to install this mod.

 Components